Natndez/LungDisease-CNN-Diagnosis/README.md

 ### Observations
 - High training accuracy indicates the model was able to learn well during training.
 - Testing accuracy demonstrates that the model was capable with new images.
 - Misclassifications observed in the confusion matrix indicate some potential for improvement.
-Particularly in differentiating between similar conditions like pneumonia and tuberculosis.
+Particularly in differentiating between conditions with similar features like covid and tuberculosis.

 ---